mathias-brandewinder/mathias-brandewinder.github.io/_posts/2021-04-05-fsharp-spring-embedders-graph-layout.md

 total.Length // float = 3.605551275
 ```

-We added the `Zero` property, so we can safely do things like summing up list of directions, and handle the case of an empty list.
+We added the `Zero` property, so we can safely do things like summing up list of directions, and gracefully handle the case of an empty list.

 In a similar fashion, we can expand `Point` a little like this: